DeepMIALab/AI-FFPE/Data_preprocess/README.md

 #### Create Patches

- One can start to create patches by following commend:
+ One can start to create patches in .h5 format by following commend:

 ```bash
 python create_patches.py --source DIR_TO_WSI --save-dir DIR_TO_PATCHES